kadaan/per-directory-history/README.md

 2. The default mode is per-directory history, interact with your history as normal.

 3. Press <kbd>Alt</kbd><kbd>L</kbd> (lowercase) to toggle between local and global histories.
-If you would prefer a different shortcut, please set the `PER_DIRECTORY_HISTORY_TOGGLE` shell variable.

 -------------------------------------------------------------------------------
 Configuration
 -------------------------------------------------------------------------------

+* `PER_DIRECTORY_HISTORY_TOGGLE` is a shell variable defining the key combination which toggles between directory and global histories.

 * `PER_DIRECTORY_HISTORY_BASE` is a shell variable which defines the base directory in which the directory histories are stored.